Search Jobs In Tulare

 SUPERVISION RECEIVED AND EXERCISED

-Receives general direction from the City Engineer.
-Exercises general and direct supervision over assigned staff.
+Receives general supervision from the Administrative Services Director.
+May exercise technical and functional direction over assigned staff.

 CLASS CHARACTERISTICS